Hedge fund Sloane Robinson hit by emerging market slowdown

 The fund has its biggest exposure to South Korea, Singapore, India and Hong Kong/China, where shares hit their lowest level in four years last month.

-Chenevix-Trench also said in the letter he hiked a position in Samsung Electronics (005930.KS) to 5 percent, believing markets will reassess its valuation relative to Apple (AAPL.O).
+Chenevix-Trench also said in the letter he hiked a position in Samsung Electronics to 5 percent, believing markets will reassess its valuation relative to Apple.

 He had indicated he would step down from his role for a six month break from March 2013 but a source familiar with the firm said the manager had now shelved the plan.